Xeronaus/Cedaruke/README.md

 For Actions as source.
 Follow these steps:

 1. Go to [Actions](https://github.com/Xeron590/Cetadustry/actions)
-2. Select any workflows
+2. Choose any workflow you would like to open
-3. Click Cetadustry from Artifacts
+3. Click Cetadustry from Artifacts in the opened workflow
+4. Extract the jar from the downloaded zip

+For file placement as method.
+Follow these steps:

+1. f

+For file import as method Follow these steps:

+1. f

 # Alternative
 If you're experiencing lag or crashes when playing Cetadustry, consider using a smaller version of Cetadustry which is based on planets.